Renault Symbioz is a new hybrid SUV to rival the Nissan Qashqai and Kia Niro | Auto Express

 The Symbioz name is derived from the ancient Greek word ‘symbiosis’, which means ‘living together’.
 Renault’s head of naming strategy Sylvia Dos Santos wanted a badge with “human significance”, claiming Symbioz expresses the “close bond between a family and their car.”

-We’ve only been issued one image of the new car’s badge so far, but we know – as previously reported – that the Symbioz will sit between the Captur and Austral SUVs in Renault’s petrol and hybrid model range.
+We’ve only been issued a few teaser images of the car so far, but we know – as previously reported – that the Symbioz will sit between the Captur and Austral SUVs in Renault’s petrol and hybrid model range.
 It’s introduction likely chimes the death knell for the maker’s unloved Arkana, with that model not due to be replaced when production comes to and end.

 Measuring 4.41m-long, the Symbioz is only 15mm shorter than the popular Qashqai, and even closer in length to the aforementioned Kia.
 We’ve no information on boot size or cabin dimensions, but Renault says the Symbioz will weigh “under 1,500kg”, claiming “increased driving enjoyment and lower fuel consumption” as a result.